 A man representing the Luxor Hotel in Las Vegas found out about the Bronco and immediately wanted to use it in a memorabilia show.
 The two sides worked out a deal, and at some point in 2012, the Bronco went on display for the first time since O.J.’s chase.

 In 2017, Gilbert attempted to sell Cowlings’ Bronco for $1.3 million to Rick Harrison on the TV show Pawn Stars.
 Harrison said the truck was in amazing condition but the price was just too high so he turned it down.
 The Bronco is back in storage in Gilbert’s garage.
 You may remember that Simpson had an identical white Bronco was became crucial evidence in the case after police found police splatters on the console, door, steering wheel and carpeting.
 It was destroyed after Simpson’s trial.

-Ford Motor Co. recently announced that it will debut a new version of the classic SUV Bronco which was last made in 1996.
-It will be released on July 9, 2020 which coincidently happens to be Simpson’s 72nd birthday
+This month Ford Motor Co. began production of a new version of the classic SUV Bronco which was last made in 1996.

 For more stories from the 1990s, including the what happened on the day of Simpson’s verdict make sure to check out my podcast “History of the 90s” on ApplePodcasts, Spotify, Google Play and anywhere else you stream audio.
 You can also listen at Curiouscast.ca